 If you’re arriving by rail, you’ll end up downtown, at Union Station.
 From there, the hotel is 25 minutes away by car.

 Cars are a necessary evil here (public transport in LA has a long way to go), so set aside a healthy Uber budget or rent a car at the airport.
-There’s valet parking at the hotel for $35 a night.
+There’s valet parking at the hotel for $40 a night (plus tax).

 Worth getting out of bed for